davidhenty/cafbench/README.md

 The benchmark has three separate sections:

-o Point-to-point reports the latency and bandwidth (including any
+* Point-to-point reports the latency and bandwidth (including any synchronisation overheads).
-    synchronisation overheads).

-o Synchronisation reports the overhead by performing calculations with
-    and without synchronisation and subtracting the two times.
+* Synchronisation reports the overhead by performing calculations with and without synchronisation and subtracting the two times.

-o Halo reports the time and bandwidth for regular halo swapping in a
+* Halo reports the time and bandwidth for regular halo swapping in a 3D pattern.
-    3D pattern.

 In all cases the basic data types are double precision numbers.